 For instance, if you want 100 people to subscribe to your newsletter and you see that your ads earn 500 impressions, this means that your conversion rate goal is 20%.

-Once you’ve reached this goal, you will have to maintain it in order to successfully finish a PPC campaign.
+Once you’ve reached this goal, you will have to maintain it to successfully finish a PPC campaign.

-The Wasted Spend metric goes hand in hand with the conversion rate one.
-Wasted Spend indicates how much money is wasted in the process of clicking on the add but not converting.
-If your wasted spend is high, you should definitely address it as soon as possible, because it will lead to a drained budget while you are still far away from your campaign goals.
+The wasted spend metric goes hand in hand with the conversion rate metric.
+Wasted spend indicates how much money is wasted in the process of clicking on the ad but not converting.
+If your wasted spend is high, you should address it as soon as possible, because it will lead to a drained budget while you’re still far away from your campaign goals.

-The best remedy for this problem is to identify the negative keywords — the ones that are not resulting in CTR but cost way too much to be displayed in the search engine result pages (SERPs).
+The best remedy for this problem is to identify the negative keywords — the ones that aren’t resulting in CTR but cost too much to be displayed in the search engine result pages (SERPs).
 Start by creating the filter to show you the keywords with no conversions.

 After you refine your keywords, you should go back to this metric and see if there are any results.
 Keep refining your keywords until the wasted spend is kept at a reasonable level.

-Once your PPC campaign is live, people will start seeing your adverts.
-If you want to see how many have seen your ads, you have to check the impressions KPI.
-In my opinion this KPI is the most straightforward one.
-Want to see how many people have seen you ads?
+Once your PPC campaign is live, people will start seeing your advertisements.
+If you want to see how many have seen your ads, you have to check the impressions key performance indicator (KPI).
+In my opinion, this KPI is the most straightforward.
+Want to see how many people have seen your ads?
 Click on impressions and there you have it.

 This metric can be a bit confusing.
-It represents the ratio between the number of times your ad could have been among the search results, against the number of times it was actually among the search results.
-Not many people use it, but you should know that it is a very powerful KPI that can help you turn the tide of battle against your competitors.
+It represents the ratio between the number of times your ad could have been among the search results against the number of times it actually was among the search results.
+Not many people use it, but you should know it’s a powerful KPI that can help you defeat your competition.

-If the percentage is high, it means that you have to further optimize your campaign, because you are losing precious impression due an insufficient budget or bad keyword choice and bidding.
-Don’t worry, you can fix it by applying a simple dirty trick.
+If the percentage is high, it means you have to further optimize your campaign because you are losing precious impression due an insufficient budget or bad keyword choice and bidding.
+Don’t worry; you can fix it by applying a simple trick.

 Slightly increase your budget for well-performing campaigns that have a poor search impression percentage.
-By increasing max CPC bids, you will not only increase impression share but also improve your advert rank.
+By increasing max CPC bids, you will not only increase impression share but also improve your ad rank.

-Furthermore, you can opt for cost-effective solution and revisit your keywords.
-If you split your ad groups into a smaller ones, you will be able to to deliver better text ads to them, along with a custom-tailored landing page for each one of them.
+Furthermore, you can opt for a cost-effective solution and revisit your keywords.
+If you split your ad groups into smaller ones, you will be able to deliver better text ads to them, along with a custom-tailored landing page for each one.

-Having the impression share graphs in green color means that you have nailed it with perfect keywords and bids.
+Impression share graphs in green indicates you have perfect keywords and bids.
 But now what?
 If you want to reach ultimate PPC campaign success, you should expand.
-You can use the same strategy on Bing, Facebook, Instagram or any other platform that you see fit for your business marketing purposes.
+You can use the same strategy on Bing, Facebook, Instagram, or any other platform you see fit for your business marketing purposes.

-Now we come back to the rather complicated KPI – Quality Score.
-It indicates how well the synergy of keywords, ads and landing page is performing.
-Remember those keywords that you’ve picked and bidded on?
-Quality Score will help you determine if you picked the ones relevant to real people’s search queries.
-The better the performance of all these aspects is, the higher the Quality Score will be.
+Now we come back to the rather complicated KPI — quality score.
+It indicates how well the synergy of keywords, ads, and landing page is performing.
+Remember those keywords you picked and bid on?
+Quality score will help you determine if you picked the ones relevant to real people’s search queries.
+The better the performance of all these aspects, the higher the quality score will be.

-The Quality Score correlates with two important KPIs — CPC and ROI.
-If you have a high QS it means that your ROI is increased and that CPC is very well-optimized and kept as low as possible.
-A perfect quality score is hard to achieve, because it takes time, effort and the right skillset to maintain high impressions and a low CPC metric.
+The quality score correlates with two important KPIs — CPC and ROI.
+If you have a high quality score, your ROI is increased and CPC is well-optimized and kept as low as possible.
+A perfect quality score is hard to achieve, because it takes time, effort, and the right skillset to maintain high impressions and a low CPC metric.

-High bounce rate means that something is wrong with your campaign.
+A high bounce rate means something is wrong with your campaign.
 You are hemorrhaging money but you don’t see any results.
 People see your ad, click on it, arrive on your landing page, but they are not reacting well to your call to action.
 There might be two reasons behind this scenario.

 You are either targeting too broad of an audience and there are many people in it who are not particularly interested in your product or service, or your landing page is performing poorly.
 Both of these can be fixed easily.

 First you have to revisit who you are targeting, and just like when you are fighting for a piece of the search impression cake, you should break down the groups into smaller ones and retarget them with proper short- and long-tail keywords.
-Followed by custom tailored landing pages for each one of them.
-Landing page optimization may seem like tricky business, but trust me, it’s not.
-With a proper guide you can wrap your head around it in under an hour.
+Follow this by custom tailoring landing pages for each.
+Landing page optimization may seem like tricky business, but it’s not.
+With a proper guide, you can become far more knowledgeable in less than an hour.

-Long-tail keywords are very often overlooked by marketers who are eager to reach success as fast as possible.
-You should really consider using them because they are cost-efficient, as they bring a good conversion-to-cost ratio.
+Long-tail keywords are often overlooked by marketers who are eager to reach success as fast as possible.
+You should consider using them because they bring a good conversion-to-cost ratio.

-Now that you know the key KPIs to pay attention to in order to assess the success of your PPC campaigns it would be wise to know how to utilize them.
+Now that you know the key KPIs to focus on to assess the success of your PPC campaigns, it would be wise to understand how to utilize them.

-Make sure to monitor your AdWords and Analytics accounts on a regular basis.
+Make sure to monitor your Google Ads and Analytics accounts regularly.
 If you want to assess the success of a PPC campaign, you have to actively monitor it.
-Furthermore, this practice will enable you to manage and optimize on a daily basis and ensure that you achieve even better KPIs.
+This practice will enable you to manage and optimize daily and ensure that you achieve even better KPIs.

-Optimize the text in your adverts.
-Since the adverts are the first thing people see online, you have to do your best to optimize the ad text.
+Optimize the text in your ads.
+Since ads are the first thing people see online, you have to do your best to optimize the ad text.
 Your ad text should contain keywords, but it should also be able to communicate a powerful message to a potential customer.

 Create campaigns with mobile users in mind too.
 Since there are more and more people browsing the internet on the go via smartphones, you have to design PPC campaigns to cater to mobile users too.
 For instance, your landing pages have to be mobile-friendly, the text ad has to be very clear and concise, and so on.

-PPC marketing consists of somewhat complicated efforts, but when you know the terminology and what to look for, things become fairly straightforward.
-If you immerse yourself into the AdWords and Analytics environment, you will begin to steadily increase the performance of your PPC campaign and be able to know exactly what’s going on by skimming over the data in a matter of seconds.
+PPC marketing can be somewhat complicated, but when you know the terminology and what to look for, things become fairly straightforward.
+If you immerse yourself into the Google Ads and Analytics environment, you will begin to steadily increase the performance of your PPC campaign and know exactly what’s going on by skimming over the data in seconds.